-Taking photographs and filming on lands and waters managed by the Department of Parks and Wildlife (DPAW) are encouraged as a passive recreation activity.
+Taking photographs and filming on lands and waters managed by the Department of Biodiversity, Conservation and Attractions are encouraged as a passive recreation activity.
 Such activity helps to promote community awareness, understanding and support for nature conservation.
 And it's also rewarding.
 Often, these images are fine works of art that provide wonderful and long lasting memories.

 Professional photographers, agencies and businesses use our national parks and other reserves to obtain images to enhance commercial products for sale, or to use as settings for dramas, lifestyle programs or documentary films.

 In all cases with filming in wild places, safety is imperative and, equally, the wildlife and environment must be left undisturbed.
 But with commercial filming, it's also important to ensure that the final image portrays the area in an appropriate way, and does not compromise any conservation, cultural or environmental management objectives.

 For this reason, images and movies depicting improper use of a natural area (e.g. driving through 'fields' of wildflowers) or those that promote activities discouraged by federal or State government (e.g. cigarette advertising) will not be permitted.

 Regulation 108 of the Conservation and Land Management Regulations 2002 requires any photographer taking images or footage for commercial purposes on Department of Biodiversity, Conservation and Attractions-managed lands to obtain lawful authority from the Department.
 Non-commercial/private photography does not normally require lawful authority.

 If supervision is required or the stills/footage is used for commercial purposes, a charge may be payable to the Department of Biodiversity, Conservation and Attractions.